oleks/tutorial-workbench/README.md

 ## Intended Authors

-TAs are perhaps the ideal tutorial authors, as they typically are close in spirit to the students.
+Recent and current TAs are perhaps the ideal tutorial authors, as they typically are close in spirit to the students.
 TAs traditionally, have served to bridge the gap between formal course content and the students.
-Online tutorials are intended to incarnate their spirit for (at least) a couple years to come.
+Online tutorials are intended to incarnate and disseminate this spirit for (at least) a couple years to come.

 ## Preliminary Guideline